IronOxidizer/lemmy-lite/README.md

 2. I use CSS Tables because it's [faster](https://benfrain.com/css-performance-test-flexbox-v-css-table-fight) and simpler than FlexBox and because Grid is broken on IE11 and NetSurf.
 Using CSS tables over HTML tables avoids excess DOM objects.
 3. Each page refresh is limited to API critical chain of 1 to limit the impact on instances and to keep page times fast.
 4. Each static file contains an uncompressed equivalent in /uncompressed.
-5. 1.0.0 will is set for when account functionality is stabilized.
+5. 1.0.0 is set for when account functionality is stabilized.
 6. Static files will have shortened names, the originals in /uncompressed will have full name.
 7. Create macro depending on release or debug build to use compressed on uncompressed file names.
 8. Use 1 letter HTML class names.